 The first thing every aspiring model needs to know is what their best features are and how to flaunt them.
 Inspect your face, free of makeup and with your hair pulled back.
 Gone are the days when the industry demanded strict symmetry and Eurocentric features.
+The concept around beauty and the process of finding the perfect model has changed significantly in the industry.
 What is interesting about your face?
 Do you have full lips?
 Sleepy eyes?
 A gap in your teeth?
 Any of these can be advantageous when it comes to being remembered by casting agents.

 Make faces in the mirror.
 Practice over-the-top emoting, laughing on cue, and bending your body into interesting positions while still looking natural and comfortable.
 Get comfortable in heels or other shoes you don’t normally wear.
 You may be asked to run, jump, and even skip in heels.
 Learn how to move fluidly, with small movements between shutter clicks instead of completely different poses from snap to snap.
-Think of each session as if you are trying to create a stop-motion flip book.
-Your photographer will thank you.
+Think of each session as if you are trying to create a stop-motion flip book and act for the type of personality of the brand you are modeling for.
+Your photographer will thank you… Your photographer will thank you.

 Build Your Modeling Portfolio

 Once you know your angles and your poses, it’s time to hire a photographer.
+Remember to communicate with the photographer to understand the process and how they will shoot.
 In order to get your face out there, you’ll need more that a few selfies and party pics snapped on your iPhone.
 You’ll need to build a modeling portfolio.
 Portfolio standards have evolved a lot over recent years and you want to make sure your portfolio is professional and polished.

 There are two types of portfolios you’ll need to curate.
 The first is a traditional, hard copy portfolio.
 This is like your resume.
 You’ll bring this with you to all in-person casting calls.
 It’s should feature your best 8 to 12 images, and be presented in a portfolio case with a brief catalogue of your modeling experience.

-The second is your online portfolio.
-This is where you can really show the breadth of your experience and versatility.
-Building a strong portfolio shows casting agents just what you bring to the table and what you can do for them.
+The second is your online portfolio website.
+This technique is where you can really show the breadth of your experience and versatility.
+Building a strong portfolio can be a time-consuming process, but shows casting agents just what you bring to the table and what you can do for them.
 It should be ever-evolving as you gain more experience.

 Make Love to the Camera

 Get started on your modeling portfolio with a captivating headshot.
+However, this may not be an easy process, as it can be difficult to find the perfect one.
 Headshots can be just head and shoulders or from the waist up.
 Your headshot should show you in your “natural” state.
 Simple makeup, minimal jewelry, and minimally styled hair.
 If you have facial hair, it should be well groomed.
 In other words, leave the winged liner, statement jewelry, and teasing comb at home.
-Smiling or serious, your headshot should put your best face forward and the be the first image in your portfolio.
+Smiling or serious, your headshot should put your best face forward and be the first image in your portfolio.

-Next you’ll need a full body shot.
-These are usually very simple, wardrobe wise.
+Next, you’ll need a full body shot.
+Make sure your posture and form are proper so that it can accurately display your body.
+These are usually very simple, wardrobe-wise.
 You’ll need a fitted white shirt or tank top and a pair of dark wash skinny jeans or a tailored trouser.
 Long skirts or jackets or too many layers just cover up what the casting agents are looking for.
 Ladies, break out those heels and gents, a casual dress shoe will do the trick.
 Keep it simple and classic—you can get creative in other photos.

 You might also want to include a swimwear shot.
 Many people protest at the idea of a swimsuit photo.
 Just try to remember that some jobs require a uniform and this is one of those jobs.
 Keep the photo fierce or playful, especially if you want to explore commercial modeling.

 Now let’s have some fun!
+You can form a more well-rounded portfolio by including different types of work.
 To show your versatility you’ll want to include some editorial work in your portfolio.
 Find a theme, create a look, and collaborate with a team if you don’t have anything striking enough.

 Commercial modeling is arguably the hardest to get across in your portfolio.
 Take your photographer to a food truck festival and really enjoy those tacos.
 Use your purse or backpack as a focal point in the shot.
 Pore over magazine ads, and try to recreate them.
+Take inspiration from other models and portfolios to see how they pose with products.
 Commercial modeling is acting in print and can be incredibly hard to sell.
 But when you do it right, the photographs are incredibly compelling and sell both the product and your abilities as a model.

 Lastly, you’ll want to include any tearsheets you have.
 A tearsheet is a page torn out of a publication where you’ve been featured.
 For your digital portfolio, linking to the publication will suffice.
 If you are going to include tearsheets in your physical portfolio, be sure that they have cleanly cut edges and are in protective plastic sheets.
 It will leave a bad impression if your pages look tattered.